 Opening Day Schedule

-2:00 – 4.30pm…………Riding Evaluation.
-A staff person will escort you to the riding ring for a brief preliminary evaluation of your riding skills.
-Please, check riding evaluation time and schedule posted on front door of the dorm.
+2:00 – 3.30pm…………Riding Evaluation.
+A counselor will escort you to the riding ring for a brief preliminary evaluation of your riding skills.
+Please, check your riding evaluation time and schedule posted on front door of the dorm.
 Based on this evaluation, you will be placed in a riding group with others of similar ability.

-3:30 – 5:00pm…………Swimming Evaluation.
-Go back to the dorm and change into your bathing suit for swimming test and pool safety orientation at the swimming pool.
+4:00pm – 5:00pm……Swimming Evaluation.
+Change into your bathing suit for swimming test and pool safety orientation at the swimming pool.

 9:00pm……….………Campers in own rooms.
 Prepare for lights out.